Treasurematrix/airbnb-clone-project/README.md

 **Relationship:**
 - A property belongs to a user (host).
 - A property can have multiple bookings and reviews.

+  ## 🧱 Database Design

+The database for the **Airbnb Clone Project** is designed using a relational model to ensure data integrity, scalability, and efficient queries.
+Below are the key entities and their core attributes:

+### 🧍 Users
+**Fields:**
+- `id`: Unique identifier for each user
+- `name`: User’s full name
+- `email`: User’s email address (unique)
+- `password_hash`: Securely stored password
+- `role`: Defines if the user is a host or guest

+**Relationship:**
+- A user can list multiple properties.
+- A user can make multiple bookings and reviews.